anton-prosterity/documentation-search-mcp/README.md

 }
 ```

-3. Replace paths with your actual file locations
+3. Replace paths with your actual file locations:
+   - **For UV**: Update the `--directory` path to your project location
+   - **For Python venv**: Update both the Python executable and script paths
 4. Restart Cursor to load the configuration

 **Configuration Options:**
 - **Project-specific** (`.cursor/mcp.json`): Use this for MCP servers specific to a project
 - **Global** (`~/.cursor/mcp.json`): Use this for MCP servers you want available across all projects

+**Path Examples:**
+- UV command: Usually `~/.local/bin/uv` or `/usr/local/bin/uv`
+- Project directory: Full path to your cloned repository
+- Python venv: `path/to/your/project/.venv/bin/python`

+⚠️ **Security Note:** Keep your `.cursor/mcp.json` file private and never commit it to version control with real API keys.
+Consider using environment variables or a separate `.env` file for sensitive data.

 #### Adding to Claude Desktop